Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of Ohio.

 Russ (Handyman & Fam) - Russ joined the team in 2014 and hasn't looked back since.
 Russ manages most things on the grounds (setup/teardown, vendor setup, facility open/close, etc.), finds the poker run stops, and organizes the flea market.

 Chris (Team Shydog) - Chris came aboard in 2015 to lend a hand in planning and the daily on site operations.
 Chris has been to every Bash and has helped in the past with making Area 51 the best darn social gathering spot around.
-Be gentle, it is his first time!
+It's his second time on the planning team, still be gentle.

 The Best Volunteers You Could Ask For